hczhcz/mendel-lang/README.md

 # Mendel Programming Language

 Mendel is a statically typed, multi-paradigm, and compiled programming language with modern and clean style.
-The Mendel compiler was developed in JavaScript (and will migrate to Mendel iteself in the future).
+The Mendel compiler was developed in JavaScript (and will migrate to Mendel itself in the future).
 Mendel can be compiled to low level subsets of JavaScript and C.

 Mendel is a project created in [HackOHI/O](http://hack.osu.edu/).
 For more information about the project and out team, visit our [presentation](http://go.osu.edu/intro2mendel).

 Key features of Mendel Programming Language:

-* Templete-based generic
+* Template-based generic
 * Prototype-based OOP
 * Multi-paradigm: Proc + Func + OO
 * Static & strong typing
 * Full type inference
 * Clean, modern and flexible design
-* Compliered to JavaScript & C
+* Compiled to JavaScript & C
 * Simple enough to be built in 24 hours

 ## Getting Started